WordPress/gutenberg/packages/scripts/README.md

 We enforce that all tests run serially in the current process using [--runInBand](https://jestjs.io/docs/en/cli#runinband) Jest CLI option to avoid conflicts between tests caused by the fact that they share the same WordPress instance.

+#### Advanced information

+It uses [Jest](https://jestjs.io/) behind the scenes and you are able to utilize all of its [CLI options](https://jestjs.io/docs/en/cli.html).
+You can also run `./node_modules/.bin/wp-scripts test:e2e --help` or `npm run test:e2e:help` (as presented earlier) to view all of the available options.
+Learn more in the [Advanced Usage](#advanced-usage) section.

 ### `test-unit-js`

 _Alias_: `test-unit-jest`

 Launches the unit test runner.
-It uses [Jest](https://jestjs.io/) behind the scenes and you are able to utilize all of its [CLI options](https://jestjs.io/docs/en/cli.html).
-You can also run `./node_modules/.bin/wp-scripts test-unit-js --help` or `npm run test:unit:help` (as presented below) to view all of the available options.
-By default, it uses the set of recommended options defined in [@wordpress/jest-preset-default](https://www.npmjs.com/package/@wordpress/jest-preset-default) npm package.
-You can override them with your own options as described in [Jest documentation](https://jestjs.io/docs/en/configuration).
+Writing tests can be done using [Jest API](https://jestjs.io/docs/en/api).

 _Example:_